Luton Town F.C.: Success under Duncan and relegation (1950–1965)

-During the early 1950s, one of Luton's greatest sides emerged under manager Dally Duncan.
-The team included Gordon Turner, who went on to become Luton's all-time top goalscorer, Bob Morton, who holds the record for the most club appearances, and Syd Owen, an England international.
+During the early 1950s, one of Luton's greatest sides emerged under manager, Dally Duncan.
+The team included Gordon Turner, who went on to become Luton's all-time top goalscorer, Bob Morton, who holds the record for the most club appearances and Syd Owen, an England international.
 During this period, Luton sides also featured two England international goalkeepers, Ron Baynham and Bernard Streten, as well as Irish internationals Seamus Dunne, Tom Aherne and George Cummins.
-This team reached the top flight for the first time in 1955–56, after finishing the season in second place behind Birmingham City on goal average.
-A few years of success followed, including an FA Cup Final appearance against Nottingham Forest in 1958–59; at the end of the season, Owen was voted FWA Footballer of the Year.
-However, the club was relegated the following season and, by 1964–65, was playing in the fourth tier.
+This team reached the First Division for the first time at the end of the 1955–56 season, having finished in second place behind Birmingham City on goal difference.
+A few years of success followed, including an FA Cup Final appearance against Nottingham Forest in the 1958–59 season where Owen was voted FWA Footballer of the Year.
+However, the club was relegated the following season and, by the 1964–65 season, was playing in the Fourth Division.